LuisaTu2/earthquakes/README.md

 A sample map display along with the search details is displayed below.

 <br>
-Map rendering magnitude 4 and higher earthquakes with epicenter Los Angeles.
-Search radius is set to 500km and the time of observation ranges from June 1, 2018 to Feb 25, 2019.
+Map rendering magnitude 4 and higher earthquakes with epicenter San Francisco.
+Search radius is set to 500km and the time of observation ranges from June 03, 2019 to August 24, 2019.

 ![EarthQuakes - Map Display](/screenshots/screenshot.JPG)